-Carrie specializes in writing about and researching vintage fashion including ghostwriting and managing online content.
+Carrie specializes in researching and writing about vintage fashion including ghostwriting, commissioning and managing online content.
 This ties together her understanding of vintage fashion and writing for the web.

 She regularly advises as to value and context of ‘modern costume’ i.e. vintage fashion.
 Her ISSUU publication “Vintage Storage: A Guide To Conserving Vintage Clothing In Your Home” has been saved and shared over 120 times.